-- Respond – Being able to react too and contain a security incident in an appropriate and timely fashion.
+- Respond – Being able to react to and contain a security incident in an appropriate and timely fashion.

-- Recover – Have appropriate redundancy’s in place to be able to swiftly restore business capabilities in the event of a security incident.
+- Recover – Have appropriate redundancies in place to be able to swiftly restore business capabilities in the event of a security incident.

 What steps can an organisation take to protect themselves from cyber-attacks?

-Without well planned and implemented cybersecurity measures, your business and sensitive data is at risk of compromise in the event of a successful cyber-attack.
+Without well-planned and implemented cybersecurity measures, your business and sensitive data are at risk of compromise in the event of a successful cyber-attack.

 The following are six ways in which an organisation can protect themselves from hackers in the banking sector.

 - Assess Your Bank’s Infrastructure and Its Cybersecurity